 CFA and ESEM with subsample 1

 : To confirm the structure of facets the EFAs delivered, multiple CFAs were calculated via Mplus using the second part of the data.
-In a first step, measurement models were estimated for each of the facets.
-To obtain balance between the facets, the items were reduced to five per facet based on item content and loading pattern (Ziegler, 2014).
+In a first step, measurement models were estimated for each of the facet scores.
+To obtain balance between the facet scores, the items were reduced to five per facet based on item content and loading pattern (Ziegler, 2014).
 The estimator used was WLSMV (Weighted Least Squares adjusted for Means and Variances).
 In a second step, the estimations for the measurement models of each domain with facet scores as indicators were repeated via CFA using ML.
 Aim was to ensure an optimal breadth.
 In a final model, all five domain structural models were integrated using ESEM (Asparouhov & Muthén, 2009).
 Marsh et al. (2010) could show that ESEM fits personality data better and results in substantially more differentiated factors than CFA.
-All facets were allowed to load on all domains.
+All facets were allowed to load on all dimensions.
 If a facet score did not load on the intended domain, this facet would get eliminated subsequently.
 The estimator used was ML, factor scores from the facet CFAs were used as indicators and the rotation was oblique (using Geomin).
 Model fit was determined based on the guide lines by Hu and Bentler (1999) as well as Beauducel and Wittmann (2005).
 Consequently, to consider a good fit of a proposed model, the Comparative Fit Index (CFI) should be at or over .95, the Standardized Root Mean Squared Residual (SRMR) smaller than .08 and the Root Mean Square Error of Approximation (RMSEA) smaller than .06.
 For the ESEM models we compared our results with the findings by Marsh et al. (2010).

 Reliability

-Chronbach’s α and McDonald’s ω will be estimated for each facet to provide evidence for the test scores’ internal consistency.
+Chronbach’s α and McDonald’s ω will be estimated for each facet score to provide evidence for the test scores’ internal consistency.

 Criterion validity evidence

-: To examine the nomological structure of the facets and domains with external constructs, a set of linear models and correlations were fitted.
-We describe in this section the methods used to test the set of hypotheses described in the introduction.
+To examine the nomological structure of the facet scores and dimensions with external constructs a set of linear models and correlations were fitted.
+Pearson correlation was calculated for each external criteria with each facet score and the domain score.
+One linear model per dimension and per criteria was fitted, using all facets within the domain as predictors.
+Betas for each predictor and an overall R square coefficient was calculated from the linear models.

-To test H1 we explored the correlation matrix between Big Five dimensions and SWL.
-To explore H1.1. we conducted a hierarchical regression including the full set of dimension scores in the first block and a selection of facets following a stepwise procedure in the second step.
-H1.2. will be inspected adding only N2 and E4 to the second step instead of the full set of facets.

-H2 and H2.1. will be tested by examining the correlation matrix of Conscientiousness and Openness with academic achievement.
-A stepwise regression will be used to test H2.2.
-The dimensions will be the first set of predictors and the facets will be entered in a second step, changes in R2 will be inspected.
-A final model with the significant predictors will be fitted afterwards.

-H3 will also be tested with a hierarchical regression in which the Big Five dimensions will be first entered and then a set of facets previously selected by stepwise regression from the full set.

-The research questions will be commented by looking at which facets best predict academic achievement and scholastic absences.

 Results